VortexisTV/Git-Graph/STEPS.md

 11. Add "Senator Armstrong for President 2024" to README.md and photo of Senator Armstrong
 6. Add "Can't fret over every egg" to README.md
 5. Add "Nanomachines, son." to README.md
+4. Add "One day every person in this nation will control their OWN destiny." to README.md